 - Lack of security cameras

 - Lack of hired security

 Business and property owners in Florida have a legal duty to provide safe premises to individuals who enter the land.
 This includes a duty to protect visitors from harm caused by intentional criminal acts of third parties when those acts are foreseeable.
 Thus, foreseeability is a key factor in these types of cases.

 It is necessary that the property owner be reasonably able to foresee that some injury may well occur.
 For example, if a neighborhood has a pattern of crime, it is probably foreseeable that a crime may occur in an apartment building if it lacks adequate locks.

 In order to prevail in a negligent security claim, the plaintiff must establish the following elements.
 The property owner must have had a duty to provide basic security measures for the premises, the property owner must have breached this duty by failing to provide the security measures, the breach must have caused the victim’s injuries, and the victim must have incurred damages as a result.

-Florida law requires that a negligent security claim be filed within four years from the date of the incident.
+Florida law requires that a negligent security claim be filed within 4 years from the date of the incident.
 This time window is known as the statute of limitations.
-A wrongful death claim must be filed within two years.
+A wrongful death claim must be filed within 2 years.
 Failing to file within this time frame could mean losing the right to take legal action altogether.

-At Lusk, Drasites and Tolisano, our dedicated injury lawyers understand what it takes to represent Fort Myers residents and others who have fallen victim to violent crimes.
+At Lusk, Drasites, & Tolisano, our dedicated injury lawyers understand what it takes to represent those who have fallen victim to violent crimes.
 We believe in holding business and property owners accountable for the avoidable hazards that they create.
-We also assist injured individuals in cities such as Naples, Port Charlotte, Lehigh Acres, and Sarasota.
-Call us toll-free at (800) 283-7442 or contact us through our online form to arrange a free consultation.